xxamii/Savior/README.md

 # How to use it

-- Go to the games page: <https://xamigames.itch.io/saviour> and press "Run Savior".
+- Go to the game's page: <https://xamigames.itch.io/saviour> and press "Run Savior".
 You can play it in your browser.
 - You control the rope with your mouse

 # What I learned